Latest News (8)

 If you should have a problem with rusty water, you can flush the rusty water out of your pipes by fully opening a faucet and running cold water until the water runs clear.
+We recommend that you run water from an outside spigot or utility sink that does not have a mesh strainer / aerator on it to clear the rusty water.
 You may have to open each of your faucets in turn, to remove all of the rusty water from your system.
 You should open the faucets one at a time, to ensure the maximum water flow to the open faucet.
-(If you know the plumbing layout of your home, it is most efficient to flow the faucet closest to the public water supply first, then work your way toward the faucet located farthest from the public water supply.)
-After flowing the faucets, you may wish to remove and check any mesh strainers on your faucets to remove any debris that may be trapped.
+After flowing the faucets, you may wish to remove and check any mesh strainers / aerators on your faucets to remove any debris that may be trapped.
 You may also wish to run water through showers, toilets, and even run an empty washer cycle just to make sure you have cleared any rusty water from your pipes.

 Please understand that rusty water is not an unusual side effect from a hydrant flushing program, and does not indicate any sort of problem with the water system.
 The rust results from a reaction between the chlorine in the water, and iron in the pipes.
 The chlorine keeps the water safe to drink (although we don't recommend drinking the rusty water!)
 If you have any questions regarding rusty water, please call the Water Plant at 983-1240.

 Let us send you the news!

 Have local news, alerts & events shipped right to your inbox or rss reader!